 • Flexible authentication — Campus LDAP, SSO systems (Shibboleth, SAML, CAS), standard web accounts with optional MFA, or federated providers (InCommon, CILogon, Globus Auth).

 • Federated identity — Users authenticate with home institution credentials via CILogon or Globus Auth.
-No shared IdP required across systems.
+No shared identity provider required across systems.

 • SSH key bridging — Optional binding of web users to remote Unix accounts.